Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 #### Interdependence

 **The USA**
 The USA has high numbers of political, socioeconomic and environmental links with Brazil.
-The majority of Brazil's over 4 billion in remittances come from low and high skill labourers in the USA.
+The majority of Brazil's over 4 billion in remittances come from low and high skill labourers in the USA enticed by significantly greater wages.
 Development through social remittances must also not be underestimated.
-The Brazillian diaspora in the US is now 1.9million, with the service sector gro
+The Brazillian diaspora in the US is now 1.9million, with the service sector growing among well-trained Brazillians.
+Many of these people may choose to remain in the US, with remittances being sent back until the family can afford to reunite with the US immigrant.
+This corridor is so large that the US have a "special agreement" with Brazil, with agriclture, teacher training, education and defense spending.
+Environmentally, USAID has a great interest in the Amazon Rainforest, and collaborates with Brazil's FUNAI to coordinate and plan environmental projects, preserve indiginous peoples and contribute to the gathering of scientific information - important on the global scale with the increasing importance of climate change on the world agenda.

+**Haiti**
+Although the poorest country in the Western hemisphere, Brazi significantly supports peace and social integration of

 # [TBD] 2.1 – Changing Spaces; Making Places